June 16, 2024

 I once had a bride spend most of the rehearsal on this one aspect of the wedding.
 She had a father who was estranged, a stepdad who was a good guy, and a mom who held it all together.
 After 30 minutes, we decided that Dad would walk the bride halfway down; he would then hand off the bride to stepdad, who would walk a third of the way down, and finally hand off the bride to Mom for the home stretch.
 It was awkward and clunky, but there was an issue of justice at the heart of it.
 Dad had not done all that dad should and could have done.
 Stepdad did a good job, but he was not blood.
 At the heart of it, Mom was the best dad of the three.
 She did not want to leave Dad out, but she did not want the processional to feature someone who had not done more than the others.
 We almost had it choreographed down to the number of steps.

 Weddings are not the time to “fix it.”
 Whatever it is or was.
 While I say the wedding is not the time to fix it, engagement might be a time to work on it.
 Work on the broken stuff before the wedding.
 Working on family-of-origin issues will help your current relationship with your fiancé/ future spouse.
 With that, do not try to cram in an entire Family Systems Therapy process during an engagement.
-If you are intentional, you can start now and continue it after the wedding.
-Realizing that it may well never be finished.
+If you are intentional, you can start and continue it after the wedding, realizing that it may never be resolved.
 But for many brides, this is a considerable touchpoint.
 Wedding songs are beautiful and romantic.
 But Father-Daughter songs are where the tears flow.
 And there is a reason for that.

 This past Father’s Day, I was on a search to do something different.
 I had run through all the typical Father's Day ideas.
 I found John chapter 14.
 In this passage, Jesus was talking about Heaven.